-If you are lacking in calcium it cause all sorts of problems, including losing bone mass which results in your bones becoming weak, muscle cramps, fainting or lethargy, brittle fingernails, tingling fingers and teeth erosion.
-Talk to your GP if you think you might be calcium-deficient and only take the recommended daily dose; too much calcium in supplements can result in your body unable to absorb zinc and iron, so your GP can advise on dosage.
+If you are lacking in calcium it causes all sorts of problems, including losing bone mass which results in your bones becoming weak, muscle cramps, fainting or lethargy, brittle fingernails, tingling fingers and teeth erosion.
+Talk to your doctor if you think you might be calcium-deficient and only take the recommended daily dose; too much calcium in supplements can result in your body being unable to absorb Zinc and Iron, so you’ll need advice on dosage.

 It can help with inflammation, bone and joint health and numerous other diseases.
 In short, we need to include fish in our diet, especially oily fish like mackerel, salmon, sardines and herring.
 If you don’t get enough, you will need to look at supplements.

 Although eating fish has enormous benefits, eating too much can also be harmful because they can contain small amounts of pollutants which build up over time.
 That’s why the advice is to eat no more than four portions of oily fish per week.

 There are lots of Omega-3 supplements available so it’s easy to get confused: